Federal clean truck standards

 EDF encourages the Obama Administration to set bold new standards that:

-- Deploy the full range of cost-effective existing and advanced technologies to achieve absolute reductions in emissions from the heavy-duty sector by 2025.
+- Deploy the full range of cost-effective existing and advanced technologies to reduce fuel consumption from the heavy-duty sector by 40% by 2025 [PDF].

 - Adopt meaningful performance based standards for trailers to maximize emissions reductions and fuel efficiency.